sapegin/dotfiles/setup/Readme.md

 git config user.name "Artem Sapegin"
 ```

-### How to remove US English keyboard layout on Mac OS X
+### How to remove US English keyboard layout on macOS

 Useful when you use some kind of [typography layout](http://ilyabirman.ru/projects/typography-layout/).